What is GMAT?

 If you think that taking the GMAT exam isn’t hard enough, getting accepted to an Ivy League program is a challenge on its own.
 The Ivy League schools see different acceptance rates every year, and in general, only 10% to 20% of applicants get accepted each year.

-If you want to study in an Ivy League business school, make sure that your GMAT score is at least 750.
-Also, you should possess an undergraduate degree from an Ivy League University and a GPA of at least 3.8.
-When it comes to working experience, you need about five to six years of tenure from a prestigious company.
+If you want to study at an Ivy League business school, make sure that your GMAT score is at least 750.
+Also, you should possess an undergraduate degree from an Ivy League university and a GPA of at least 3.8.
+When it comes to working experience, you need about five to six years of tenure with a prestigious company.

 Extracurricular activities also play a role in your admission to an Ivy League business school.
 You should be an active member of several professional associations and have previously rendered community service experience in an underserved area.
 You will likewise need letters of recommendation from your direct supervisor or someone who can validate your leadership skills.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: